 A new double dwelling for Cape Disappointment’s keepers was built in 1871 at a location 1,300 feet north of the lighthouse.
 Each side of the duplex contained eleven rooms.
 The principal keeper occupied one side, and the two assistants shared the other.
 A new bell house had to also be built that year, after a gun blast from a nearby battery shattered the old one.
 The station’s fog bell was discontinued in 1881 and transferred to West Point Lighthouse on Puget Sound.

 In 1898, the first-order lens was moved to the newly constructed North Head Lighthouse and replaced with a fourth-order, Barbier & Benard Fresnel lens, manufactured in 1896.
 The smaller lens had six flash panels, three of which were fitted with ruby shields, and revolved to produce alternate red and white flashes spaced by fifteen seconds.
 The first-order lens is now on display at the Lewis and Clark Interpretive Center at Cape Disappointment State Park.
 Cape Disappointment’s distinctive black horizontal band was added around 1930 to distinguish it from North Head Lighthouse, located just two miles to the north.

 A class C radiobeacon was established at Cape Disappointment in 1936, and the following year the light was electrified.
 The Coast Guard planned to discontinue the light in 1965, claiming that the Columbia River Lightship and entrance range lights were sufficient to mark the river, but protests by the Columbia River Bar Pilots kept the light in service.
 The light was automated in 1973, but the patriarch of Northwest lighthouses, still equipped with its fourth-order lens, remains active to this day.

 Located at the mouth of the Columbia River in Fort Canby State Park near Ilwaco.
-The first-order Fresnel lens formerly used in the Cape Disappointment Lighthouse is on display at the Lewis and Clark Interpretive Center.
+The first-order Fresnel lens formerly used in Cape Disappointment Lighthouse is on display at the Lewis and Clark Interpretive Center.

 The lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

-The first-order Fresnel lens formerly used in the Cape Disappointment Lighthouse is on display at the Lewis and Clark Interpretive Center.
+The first-order Fresnel lens formerly used in Cape Disappointment Lighthouse is on display at the Lewis and Clark Interpretive Center.